Digital solutions for climate resilience in agriculture

-Globally, smallholder farmers and agricultural value chain actors are under increasing pressure to adapt to climate change.
+Globally, smallholder farmers and other agricultural value chain actors are under increasing pressure to adapt to climate change.
 Digital tools enable a range of critical services to increase climate resilience of agricultural communities and the wider sector.

 Latest resources on the use of digital tools for climate resilience